bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 *Note: This parameter is for advanced users*

 This sets the target IMU temperature for boards with controllable IMU heating units.
-A value of -1 disables heating.
+DO NOT SET -1 on The Cube.
+A value of -1 sets PH1 behaviour

 - Range: -1 80